-Actually, he was quite a good salesman and at one point he had me convinced that I am getting a great deal by investing $23 a month on a permanent life insurance with a death benefit that goes up over time.
+I have been dealing with insurance a lot recently, and as expected, one of the insurance agents pitched a whole life insurance for my child with the usual emphasis on it being dirt cheap to get a policy.
+Actually, he was quite a good salesman and at one point he had me convinced that I am getting a great deal by investing $23 a month on a whole life insurance with a death benefit that goes up over time.
 I even picked a random number of 35 and did some quick calculation to confirm his sales pitch.
-Over 35 years, I would have spent $9,695 for an $84,323 policy — what a great deal!
+Over 35 years, I would have spent $9,660 for an $84,323 policy — what a great deal!

 Opportunity cost is the cost (sacrifice) incurred by choosing one option over an alternative one that may be equally desired.
 Thus, opportunity cost is the cost of pursuing one choice instead of another.
 Every action has an opportunity cost.
 For example, someone who invests $10,000 in a stock denies oneself the interest that one can earn by leaving the $10,000 dollars in a bank account instead.
 Opportunity cost is not restricted to monetary or financial costs: the real cost of output forgone, lost time, pleasure or any other benefit that provides utility should also be considered.

 To calculate the opportunity cost, I assume that I would instead invest the $23 month premium in the stock market, earning on average 9% annually.
 In this scenario, the investment produces $67,661 after 35 years according to Bankrate’s calculator — so the insurance policy is looking great!

 Well…there is more to it than this…

 - First, we would only have to continue to invest for another 3 years for the investment to exceed the insurance death benefit.

 - Second, his chance of dying before the age of 35 is quite small — based on this Wikipedia page, he is expected to live to about 77 years of age.